FOREX-Sterling and euro firm ahead of Brexit vote

 "We think the dollar does remain vulnerable with the Fed definitively on hold over the summer."

-Yellen highlighted the risks of a Brexit, saying that it could have "significant economic repercussions".
+Yellen highlighted the risks of Brexit, noting it could have "significant economic repercussions".
 In a similarly guarded tone, European Central Bank President Mario Draghi said the ECB stood ready to act with all instruments, if necessary.

-Draghi's comments came as Swiss investment bank UBS warned its clients that it might fail to execute some orders on its electronic trading platform should the referendum affect liquidity or cause extreme volatility.
-(Editing by David Goodman)
+Draghi's comments came as Swiss investment bank UBS warned its clients it may fail to execute some orders on its electronic trading platform should the referendum affect liquidity or cause extreme volatility.
+(Editing by Shri Navaratnam and Alison Williams)